Tagline: First it was teacher to student. Then it was father to son. Now, it’s man to man.

 Daniel: You know, this is the 80s, Mr. Miyagi.
 You can’t be so damn passive!

-A low-key, low-budget conclusion to what began as a wonderful tale of morality, honour and friendship.
-There are very few moments to establish this instalment as a movie that is lovable for accidental reasons, and although there are embers of the old magic, this is a lazy, money-fuelled addition to the franchise which only serves to detract from those which preceded it.
+A low-key, low-budget conclusion to what began as a wonderful tale of morality, honour and friendship, there is little to distinguish The Karate Kid Part III as a notable entry in the franchise, and though there are embers of the old magic, this is a lazy, money-fuelled instalment that ultimately serves to detract from those that preceded it.